-Banners: Each student organization is allotted 6 posters from the Student Activities poster printer each semester.
+A-Frame Posters: Each student organization is allotted 6 posters from the Student Activities poster printer each semester.
 If a poster design has a full-color background, the organization will be charged for 3 posters.
 Extra posters beyond the 6 allotted to each organization will cost \$10/linear foot.
-Posters should be designed as Power Point slides and fully formatted, including slide orientation.
-In order to have an organization poster printed, please email the file to any professional staff member in the Office of Student Activities or upload it into your Wheelhouse Event Form.
+Posters should be designed and accessible via jpg or pdf.
+In order to have an organization poster printed, please email the file to any professional staff member in the Office of Student Activities.
 Please give at least 1 workday for printing to be completed.